 Director: Mike Nichols

-Starring: Elizabeth Taylor, Richard Burton, Sandy Dennis, George Segal
+Cast: Elizabeth Taylor, Richard Burton, Sandy Dennis, George Segal

 Winner of five Academy Awards!
 Director Mike Nichols (THE GRADUATE) marks his film debut with this electrifying adaptation of Edward Albee’s play about an unhappy middle-aged married couple (Elizabeth Taylor and Richard Burton) whose evening derails into an alcohol-fueled mind game, ensnaring their houseguests (Sandy Dennis and George Segal) as unwitting pawns.
 LONG DAY’S JOURNEY INTO NIGHT director Donald Hicken will introduce the film and host an informal discussion following the screening.